Megha-P-Nair/Megha-P-Nair/README.md

 ### Hi there 👋
-First year BTech student looking for more exposure on different engineering and coding aspects.
+First year BTech student at Government Engineering College Barton Hill || looking for more exposure on coding